Aleks-Trifunovic/Aleks-Trifunovic/README.md

 <h1>Hello there! 👋 </h1>

-- :computer: I’m currently learning more about React.js, Playwright and Typescript.
+- :computer: I’m currently learning more about Security Onion and Linux.

 - 📫 How to reach me: [Hit me up on Linkedin.](https://www.linkedin.com/in/aleksandar-m-trifunovic/)